 Human health is inextricably connected to the health of the planet.
-As the #1 health system in California, and the #3 health system nationally, UCLA Health recognizes the importance of environmental health, social equity, and economic vitality.
+As the #5 health system nationally, UCLA Health recognizes the importance of environmental health, social equity, and economic vitality.
 We are committed to addressing our environmental footprint and understand the necessity of incorporating sustainable practices in our operations.

 To find out more about our sustainability services, please contact us.

 The mission of sustainability at UCLA Health is to create a culture in which all staff, patients, and community members are engaged in making our planet a healthier place.
 We are committed to advancing sustainability awareness through education, research, operations, and community partnerships.
-As the number one health system in California, we understand the importance of addressing our environmental footprint and the impact it has on the communities we serve.
+We understand the importance of addressing our environmental footprint and the impact it has on the communities we serve.

 Environmental Health and Human Health